washingtonpost/docker-ecs/README.md

 At a minimum you will need AWS_ACCESS_KEY_ID, AWS_REGION, and AWS_SECRET_ACCESS_KEY.
 If you are using a private Docker registry you also need to set ECS_ENGINE_AUTH_DATA and ECS_ENGINE_AUTH_TYPE.
 See the ECS Agent [configuration guide](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-agent-config.html) for more details.

 ## How do I share config files?
 Since most of the config files are common between clusters, it is desirable to directly share the configuration between projects.
 The recommend directory structure is to have docker-ecs sub-directory and then a sub-directory for each cluster.
-For example if I had a test and prod mongodb cluster my directory structure would be:
+For example if I had a test and prod cluster my directory structure would be:

 ```
 ecs/